Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 • Scale: $730/month (400,000 visits, 50GB storage, 550GB Bandwidth)

-Best For: WP Engine is ideal for business sites, high-traffic blogs, WooCommerce stores, and critical WordPress applications where performance and reliability matter over pricing.
+Best For: WP Engine is ideal for business sites, high-traffic blogs, WooCommerce stores, and critical WordPress applications where performance and reliability are more important than pricing.

 ★★★★